gatsbyjs/gatsby/docs/contributing/rfc-process.md

 - `text/0000-my-feature.md` (where
   'my-feature' is descriptive.
 Don't assign an RFC number yet).
 - Fill in the RFC.
-Put care into the details: **RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received**.
+Put care into the details: **RFCs that do not present convincing motivation, demonstrate an understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received**.
 - Submit a pull request.
-As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
+As a pull request, the RFC will receive design feedback from the larger community and the author should be prepared to revise it in response.
 - Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any